ssaikobyte/CrossoutMarket/README.md

 * Rarities
 * Factions

-Manual Work, we go ingame and enter it manually in our database :smile:
+Manual Work, we go in-game and enter it manually in our database :smile:

 ## Market Data

 We are working with the developers of Crossout and have a very basic, readonly, private API access to the market data, which updates every ~5 minutes.

 ## Stats and Descriptions

 This is not really possible anymore, the files are encrypted now.

 FAQ